COWBOY

 This museum is the brain child, dream and the "magnificent obsession"

 of Paul de Fonville and his wife Virginia.
-Paul experienced
+Paul experienced the cowboys

 life first hand, being brought up on a working ranch.
-Pauls life
+Pauls life has uniquely

 qualified him to promote his obsession, which is to preserve and pass on

 the history of the American cowboy.
-To this end he purchased a
+To this end he purchased a large spread

 in Walker Basin, California, "cow country".